-The IRS already had an Office of Appeals, but the new law specifically added the term “Independent,” formalizing the appeals process as independent from the rest of the IRS—a minor but meaningful difference.
+The IRS already has an Office of Appeals, but the new law adds the term “Independent.”
+This formalizes the appeals process as independent from the rest of the IRS—a minor but meaningful difference.

 Now, should your case find its way to IRS Appeals, you have more access and independence baked into the appeals process, which helps your case in terms of keeping the IRS out of your appeal.